A-level cohort ‘unluckiest’ to come out of pandemic – social mobility expert

 Earlier this week, education expert Professor Alan Smithers predicted that nearly 50,000 students may miss out on getting the top A-level grades they could have expected last year if grades return to pre-pandemic levels.

-Nearly 100,000 fewer top A-level grades could be awarded this year compared to last year which could lead to “a lot of disappointment” among students and a possible surge in appeals, he suggested.
+Nearly 100,000 fewer top A-level grades could be awarded this year compared with last year which could lead to “a lot of disappointment” among students and a possible surge in appeals, he suggested.

 England, Wales, Scotland and Northern Ireland offered different levels of support to students who took exams this year, and the approaches to grading this year are set to vary.